modcloth-labs/tracker-dashboard/README.md

 Automatically Updating
 ----------------------

-The data is not automatically updated unless you click update data.
-For automatic updating, simply figure out how to schedule running the following task as often as you want:
+For automatic updating, you can enable auto updating in the web UI (which occasionally blocks web threads to do updates before returning), or figure out how to schedule running the following task as often as you want:

 	bundle exec rake load